constambeys/uta_team_project/README.md

 password: admin

 # Installation
-Detailed installation guide can be found [here](http://www.tangowithdjango.com/book17/chapters/requirements.html#installing-the-software)
+Detailed installation guide for required software can be found [here](http://www.tangowithdjango.com/book17/chapters/requirements.html#installing-the-software)

-## Installation Summary
-1. Install Python 2.7.11
+## How to run
-2. Create virtual environment and run `pip install -r requirements.txt`
+1. Create virtual environment and run `pip install -r requirements.txt`
-3. Clone the repository
+2. Clone the repository
-4. The database is already created and populated with data from the population.py script, so no need to run the migration commands.
+3. The database is already created and populated with data from the population.py script, so no need to run the django database migration commands.
-5. Initiate the server by executing `python manage.py runserver`
+4. Initiate the web server by executing `python manage.py runserver`